Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Brazil uses a progressive income tax system where higher earners face increasing tax burdens.
 Employers must withhold and remit federal income tax from employee salaries, making payroll accuracy essential for compliance.

 The progressive structure means that senior hires in Brazil often face different net pay calculations compared to European counterparts at similar gross salary levels.
-Lower earners face minimal taxation, mid-range earnings attract moderate progressive rates, higher earnings carry substantial tax burdens, and top earners face maximum progressive rates.
 Some benefits and allowances receive favourable tax treatment, while others are fully taxable.

 Residency status significantly affects tax obligations.
 Brazilian tax residents face worldwide income taxation, while non-residents typically pay tax only on Brazil-sourced income.
 This distinction becomes critical for employees who split time between Brazil and Europe.

 Employers must calculate withholding accurately, report monthly, and remit taxes promptly to avoid penalties.
-Brazil recently raised the exemption threshold to BRL 3,036 in May 2025, so relying on static figures from generic guides can create compliance gaps.
+Current rates change periodically, with Brazil recently raising the exemption threshold to BRL 3,036 in May 2025, so relying on static figures from generic guides can create compliance gaps.

 Payroll Taxes And Social Contributions In Brazil